 7) Visit Rivers and the Fish Ladder to See Fish Migration

-Throughout the fall from late August to late October you have to make time to visit local rivers and especially the Thornbury Fish Ladder.
-In this time adult spawning Chinook Salmon migrate up stream to make their way to gravel riverbeds to lay their eggs.
-They are incredible jumpers which provides quite a show at the Thornbury Fish Ladder.
+Throughout the fall from late August to late October, you have to make time to visit local rivers and especially the Thornbury Fish Ladder.
+In this time adult spawning Chinook Salmon migrate upstream to make their way to gravel riverbeds to lay their eggs.
+They are incredible jumpers which provide quite a show at the Thornbury Fish Ladder.
 The perfect addition to a day in Thornbury!

 8) Stock Up at Local Farmers Markets

 Local farmers markets are one of my favourite parts of living in rural Ontario, nothing beats fresh produce and products right from home!
 Although I’m sure you’ve been enjoying local farmers markets all summer, be sure to catch them this fall before they close for the winter.
 The fall is also the only time you can get apples, pears, kale, certain legumes, gourds, and pumpkins.
 This is also the perfect place to stock up on apple and pumpkin pies!